galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 1. You run an appropriate analysis [workflow](#table-1).
 This generates variant list tables;
 2. You then use Jupyter or Observable notebooks to interpret these tables;

-These workflows allow one to identify allelic variants in SARS-CoV-2 genome with frequencies ranging from 5% to 100%.
+These workflows allow one to identify allelic variants in SARS-CoV-2 genomes with variant allele frequencies ranging from 5% to 100% (i.e., they detect variants with intermediate frequencies as well).

 #### Figure 1
 Analysis flow in our analysis system.
 VCF = variant call format, TSV = tab separated values, JSON = JavaScript Object Notation.